 Amortization is similar to the straight line method of depreciation in that an annual deduction is allowed to recover certain costs over a fixed time period.
 You can elect to amortize such items as the costs of starting a business, goodwill, and certain other intangibles.
-See the instructions for Part VI on page 11.
+See the instructions for Part VI.